 - If the participant died before his RBD, and the plan the spouse inherited makes her subject to the 10-year rule [see 5(A)(vi) above)], she may wish to get OUT of that plan and into one that permits life expectancy payouts. - As beneficiary, she must start withdrawals no later than the year the deceased spouse would have reached his Applicable Age (or the year after his death, if later).
 If she is younger than the decedent she may get a later (even much later) starting date by becoming owner of the account instead of mere beneficiary.
-E.g., Romeo dies in 2025 at age 75, after taking his

-RMD for 2025, leaving his IRA to his spouse Juliet, age 60.
+E.g., Romeo dies in 2025 at age 75, after taking his RMD for 2025, leaving his IRA to his spouse Juliet, age 60.
 Since Romeo had reached his Applicable Age, Juliet as beneficiary would have to start RMDs the year after his death.
-Using the Uniform Lifetime Table for age 60, her applicable denominator would be 38.7, so she would have to withdraw 1/38.7th of the account the first year.
-Prop.
-Reg. § 1.401(a)(9)-9(c).
-By becoming owner instead of beneficiary she can postpone the start of RMDs altogether until she reaches her own Applicable Age.

-- If the inherited account is a Roth IRA, she must take annual RMDs as beneficiary-whereas if she held the account as owner there would be no RMDs during her lifetime.
-[NOTE: At least one RMD expert disagrees with this statement, having concluded that the surviving spouse can now totally eliminate RMDs on an inherited Roth account until her own death, just as the participant was exempt from RMDs during his life.] - If the inherited account is a designated Roth account (DRAC) within the decedent's 401(k) again, there will be RMDs to her as beneficiary, just as with an inherited Roth IRA-RMDs that could be postponed until after her death if she transfers this account to her own Roth IRA.
+By becoming owner instead of beneficiary she can postpone the start of RMDs altogether until she reaches her own Applicable Age. - If the inherited account is a Roth IRA or a designated Roth account in the decedent's 401(k) plan, she must take annual RMDs as beneficiary-whereas if she held the account as owner there would be no RMDs during her lifetime.
+[NOTE: At least one RMD expert disagrees with this statement, having concluded that being treated as the employee means that the surviving spouse can now totally eliminate RMDs on an inherited Roth account until her own death, just as the participant was exempt from RMDs during his life.]

+• If the inherited account is a designated Roth account (DRAC) within the decedent's 401(k) again, there will be RMDs to her as beneficiary, just as with an inherited Roth IRA-RMDs that could be postponed until after her death if she transfers this account to her own Roth IRA.
 [See "NOTE" in preceding paragraph]